econnet/econ/motivation.rst

 - more developer independence
 - creates freedom and continuity for the product and the developer
 - speeds up technological evolution as a whole
-- If joining due to technical interest, this interest can be developed, because the invested time is payed
+- allows tech people to develop interest on it
-- New different products can benefit from existing products
+- allows different products to benefit from existing products
-- Investment into research can be valuable for different products, even if the product turns out not yet feasible with existing technology
+- allows work investment to be valuable even if the endeavor out not yet feasible with existing technology
-- Cooperation produces cheaper and better products.
+- produces cheaper and better products
-- Appreciation for contribution is rewarding while unfair competition is frustrating.
+- makes contributions rewarding compared frustrating unfair competition
-- Cooperatively competing solutions are different solutions allowing to select the best solution
+- allows to choose the best of cooperatively competing solutions
-- fairer distribution of wealth
+- produces fairer distribution of wealth
-- crowd sourcing, many little contributions add up
+- allows crowd sourcing (many little contributions add up)

 - Customers do get